the-turing-way/the-turing-way/Chapter_Version_Control.md

 git status
 ```

-To find out.
 When you're ready you can commit everything in your staging area by running

 ```
 git commit